harness/developer-hub/docs/infra-as-code-management/get-started/onboarding-guide.md

 ## Add connectors

-To configure your connectors before you proceed in creating a Workspace see the following interactive guides:
+To configure your connectors before you create a Workspace, go to the following interactive guides:

 <Tabs>
 <TabItem value="Cloud Provider connector">